tangruize/SandTable/doc/Install.md

 ["RecvRequestVoteResponse","become leader","n3","n2"]
 ```

-To replay bugs at the implementation level, the Makefile targets start with `replay-`.
+The Makefile targets start with `replay-` is designed for replaying bugs at the implementation level.
-For example, to replay the Xraft multiple valid Leader bug:
+For example, to replay the Xraft multiple valid Leader bug (inside sandtable-lxc):

 ```sh
 make replay_xraft_election_safety_bug